How do I submit a request for your services?

 After submitting a request here, you can usually hear back from me within one week.
 I will email you the form specific to the service you requested and ask you to review the Glossary of Freelance Editorial Work.
 This is to ensure I understand your needs and you understand the expectations of my services.
 You may request a 30-minute complimentary consultation at this time.

 Once I review your completed request form, I will either accept or deny your request.
 If accepted, I will send you a Letter of Agreement stating our agreed-upon terms and conditions, as well as a Work Contract Agreement.
-You will have to sign and date both, then return to me along with your manuscript.
+You will have to sign and date both, then return them to me along with your manuscript.
 This indicates the start of the project.

 If you require a detailed debriefing, I offer post-project consultations, which will be the subject of a separate agreement.